vtothsvk/AP-Home/README.md

 C:\Users\epic_\mySuperDuperProject\AP-Home>
 ```

 Hmm, curious, it seems only the "main" branch is in my local repo.
-Truth is Git caches all the remote branches locally, but
+Truth is however, that Git caches all the remote branches locally, but
 does not display them util I check out to them.
 So I see the remote repo has a branch "pairTest", that means I should have a
 equally named branch in my local repo as well.
 Let's try it out...